odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 =========================

-Once the custom modules are installable and working properly in an empty database, it is time to make them work on an :ref:`upgraded database <upgrade/request-test-database>`.
+Once the custom modules are installable and working properly in an empty database, it is time to make them work on an :ref:`upgraded database <upgrade-request-test>`.

 To make sure the custom code is working flawlessly in the new version, follow these steps: